-We will investigate hybrid methods of manufacturing super-alloy turbine blades and develop porous ceramic materials that achieve different porosities.
-For turbine blading, our starting point will be fabricated double skin systems implemented with machining and brazing.
-This work will utilise the new High Temperature Research Centre at Anstey to deliver rapid high quality castings and process innovation.
+We will investigate hybrid methods of manufacturing superalloy turbine blades and develop varying porosity ceramic materials.
+For turbine blades, our starting point will be manufacturing fabricated double skin systems.
+This work will utilise the new HTRC facility to deliver rapid high quality castings and process innovation.
 We will research Ultra High Temperature Ceramics (UHTCs) to include controlled porosity to be used with transpiration cooling for specific application to hypersonic vehicles.
-These UHTCs are capable of operating at temperatures over 2200 K well in excess of carbon composites investigated to date for hypersonic transpiration cooling, building upon work from the Materials Systems for Extreme Environments programme.
+These UHTCs are capable of operating at temperatures over 2200 K, well in excess of carbon composites investigated to date for hypersonic transpiration cooling, and will build upon work from the XMAT programme.
 For both solution, the challenge will be to maintain the excellent thermal and structural properties whilst moving to high porosity.

 We will develop an in-depth understanding of potential failure mechanisms in the different types of transpiration system covered by this grant and evaluate the degree to which direct and indirect computational procedures can be employed to facilitate their design and optimisation.
 By combining analytical and numerical models with selected tests, we aim to determine the key mechanical and physical material properties required for materials to be used in future transpiration systems.